 Synonyms (Synonym Dictionary)

-Synonyms are words that are tied to other words to make search results come back for products that might not have one of the words in its searchable data, such as “bathing suit” = “swimsuit”.
+Synonyms are words that are tied to other words.
+It makes search results come back for products that might not have one of the words in its searchable data, such as “bathing suit” = “swimsuit”.

 Typo Tolerance (Fuzzy Search)